ztyyLV/barcode-reader-docs-mobile/programming/android/samples/performance.md

 **Frame Filter**

 Frame filter is one of the camera enhancer features.
-You can enable it via `CameraEnhancer` method `enableFeatures`.
+You can enable it via **CameraEnhancer** method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#enablefeatures" target="_blank">`enableFeatures`</a>.
 The frame filter helps in filtering blurry video frames to improve the barcode decoding accuracy.
 It also improves the speed performance of low-end devices.

 **Fast Mode**

 Fast mode is one of the camera enhancer features.
-You can enable it via `CameraEnhancer` method `enableFeatures`.
-Similar to the `scanRegion` setting, the fast mode will crop the video frames into different sizes to improve the processing speed.
-You can configure the detailed cropping size via `CameraEnhancer` method `updateAdvanceSettings`.
-Please note, the method `setScanRegion` will negate the fast mode.
+You can enable it via **CameraEnhancer** method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#enablefeatures" target="_blank">`enableFeatures`</a>.
+Similar to the **scanRegion** setting, the fast mode will crop the video frames into different sizes to improve the processing speed.
+You can configure the detailed cropping size via **CameraEnhancer** method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#updateadvancedsettingsfromfile" target="_blank">`updateAdvanceSettings`</a>.
+Please note, the method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#setscanregion" target="_blank">`setScanRegion`</a> will negate the fast mode.
 Please select one of them when you want to implement the frame cropping.